JoshJOkayguy/UsefulGLua/README.md

 # Contributing

 Feel free to add or change things as you please, but it'll only get merged if the explanation is clear enough to understand.
-If it's too advanced, make use of the [advanced functions folder](https://google.com)
+If it's too advanced, make a new file for it.
 # Index

 **SO LONG AS THIS REPO IS BEING MAINTAINED THIS SECTION IS A WIP**